 Making a profit value betting on sharp bookmakers and exchanges is more difficult than using only soft bookmakers.
 If you’re a beginner, you might consider betting on soft bookmakers, to begin with.
 Or only bet on the sharp bookmakers with proven profitable results.

-The reason is that a sharp bookmaker generally have odds that are closer to the true probability, compared to a soft bookmaker.
+The reason for this is that a sharp bookmaker generally has odds that are closer to the true probability, compared to a soft bookmaker.
 This means you have to consider more parameters than just the value percentage:

 We calculate the value by using a combination of sharp bookmaker odds, algorithms and market bias.
 But sometimes the sharps don’t agree with each other and have quite different odds.
 In a case like this, you need to determine the reliability of the value.
 This requires knowledge and experience.

-You need to consider time until match start.
+You need to consider the time until the match start.
 Bookmakers have the least amount of confidence in odds when they are first published, growing increasingly confident as the market adjusts.
-So there might be a lot of value on early markets, but also a lot of unreliable odds.
+So there might be a lot of value in early markets, but also a lot of unreliable odds.